FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: EXTEROCEPTIVE SENSOR SIMULATION

 \subsubsection{Camera}

-The default camera model provided by FlightGoggles is a perfect, \ie, distortion-free, camera projection model with optional motion blur, lens dirt, auto-exposure, and bloom.
+The default camera model provided by FlightGoggles is a perfect, \ie, distortion-free, camera projection model with optional motion blur and lens dirt.
 Table \ref{tab:camera_params} lists the major camera parameters exposed by default in the FlightGoggles API along with their default values.
-These parameters can be changed via the FlightGoggles API using ROS param or LCM config.
-The camera extrinsics $T^{b}_{c}$ where $b$ is the vehicle fixed body frame and $c$ is the camera frame can also be changed in real-time.
+These parameters can be changed via the FlightGoggles API.
+The camera extrinsics $T^{b}_{c}$ where $b$ is the vehicle fixed body frame and $c$ is the camera frame can also be changed in real-time for \eg to simulate a gimbaled camera.